 The human brain includes two hemispheres connected by a bundle of nerves.
 The left hemisphere controls movement for the right side of the body, while the right hemisphere directs the left side.
 The ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 How you process language is influenced by how each side of your brain developed in early life.
-Peter Dazeley/The Image Bank via Getty Images Your brain breaks apart fleeting streams of acoustic ...
+Peter Dazeley/The Image Bank via ...

 Why does the brain split visual spatial perception between its hemispheres?
 A new review examines the advantages and trade-offs, and how the brain ultimately makes vision feel seamless People have a ...